What is the full name and acronym of the federal agency that regulates pesticides?

 Study for the WDI Class Test.
 Equip yourself with flashcards and multiple-choice questions, each with hints and explanations.
 Prepare for your exam now!

-The federal agency that regulates pesticides is known as the Environmental Protection Agency, often abbreviated as EPA.
-The EPA is responsible for several important environmental protections, including overseeing the registration and approval of pesticides for use in the United States.
-This involves ensuring that pesticides do not pose unreasonable risks to human health or the environment.
+The federal agency that regulates pesticides is known as the Environmental Protection Agency, abbreviated as EPA.
+This agency is responsible for implementing and enforcing laws related to the environment, including the regulation of pesticides to ensure they do not pose risks to human health or the environment.
+The EPA evaluates pesticide safety, approves registration for new pesticides, and monitors existing products.

 Subscribe